sebinsua/dotcom/posts/inverse-number-spiral.md

     case -1: {
       if (sequenceIndex > midIndex) {
         // For the second half of the sequence, the coordinate is calculated
-        // by counting back from the maximum value of the outer layer (L)
+        // by counting back from the maximum value of the outer layer `L`
         // towards the center.
 We do this by subtracting the difference
-        // between the sequence index and the midIndex from the layer (L). return L - (sequenceIndex - midIndex);
+        // between the `sequenceindex` and the `midIndex` from the layer `L`. return L - (sequenceIndex - midIndex);
       }

-      // For the first half of the sequence, the coordinate is the layer (L)
+      // For the first half of the sequence, the coordinate is the layer `L`
       // itself.
       return L;
     }